casouri/paip-lisp/docs/chapter4.md

 * We can represent the current state of the world—"what I have"—or the goal state—"what I want"—as sets of conditions.
-Common Lisp doesn't have a data type for sets, but it does have Usts, which can be used to implement sets.
+Common Lisp doesn't have a data type for sets, but it does have lists, which can be used to implement sets.
 Each condition can be represented by a symbol.
 Thus, a typical goal might be the list of two conditions (rich famous), and a typical current state might be (unknown poor).